Posted by Khyati Patel

 • Paid StumbleUpon

-A genuinely good content will definite attract increasing number of qualified and high quality traffic.
-The sharing process is done automatically by your followers and other relevant audience if they find a resourceful and engaging content and you won’t have to worry about sharing it twice or thrice a day.
+Genuinely good content will definite attract an increasing number of qualified and high-quality traffic.
+The sharing process is done automatically by your followers and other relevant audience if they find resourceful and engaging content and you won’t have to worry about sharing it twice or thrice a day.
 Happy readers will take care of the sharing process.

 It is recommended to avoid PPC promotion like Adwords as it doesn’t go down well with the promotion goals over here that is not revenue generation.